joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 ## Using Claude to Build a Professional Website from Scratch

 A few months ago, I finally decided to launch an independent consulting firm.
-My first few clients have been acquired through in-person networking.
-There had not been a need to build out some of the modern business requirements like a website.
-As of two weeks ago, this was no longer the case.
+While my first few clients have been acquired through in-person networking, I need a website for continued marketing.

-When I built this site, I had made the decision to do it completely from scratch.
-I wanted to build my own components from scratch instead of using a pre-made design system or component library.
-I wanted the design to be fully "me" because this is the extension of myself on the wider internet.
-However, this requirement doesn't hold for an independent consulting website.
+When I built this personal site, I had made the decision to do it completely from scratch.
+I wanted to design my own components instead of using a pre-made design system or component library.
+I wanted the design to be fully "me" because the site is the extension of myself on the wider internet.
+However, this same requirement doesn't hold for an independent consulting website.

 After [my attempt using Claude Code to do a project migration](/posts/gen-ai-development-1), I wanted to try my hand at a greenfield project.
-I decided to use Claude Code to build the firm's site since I didn't have any strong design constraints.
+I decided to use Claude Code to build the firm's site.
+It seemed like it was going to be an easier task there were no strong design constraints.
 I just needed a professional-looking website.

-I knew from my experience building this site, that a fully custom site would be about 200-250 hours of work for a simple server side generated static site.
-With Claude Code seemingly good at generating boilerplate code, it seemed that this might be a good test.
+I knew from my experience from building my personal site, that a fully custom site would be about 200-250 hours of work for a simple server side generated static site.
+With Claude Code seemingly good at generating boilerplate code, it seemed like the consulting site might be a good test.
 I was hoping that Claude could cut that time down significantly.

 Learning from the migration project, Claude and I started with developing a strategic plan for the
 project: